2 November 2018

 It's working....
 Report by Angela Mercuri

-The Sunshine Coast held a prayer vigil as part of the #kidsoffnauru www.kidsoffnauru.com national campaign at St Mark’s Anglican Church, Buderim on Friday 2 November 2018.
-The Vigil was organized by St Mark’s, together with Love Makes A Way and Buddies Refugee Support Group.
-There was good local media coverage thanks to the excellent work of Diana Woolley
+The Sunshine Coast held a prayer vigil as part of the #kidsoffnauru national campaign at St Mark’s Anglican Church, Buderim in November.
+The Vigil was organised by St Mark’s, together with Love Makes A Way and Buddies Refugee Support Group.
+There was good local media coverage thanks to the excellent work of Diana Woolley.

 Walk Together 2018